osmandapp/web/main/docs/user/widgets/index.md

 ### [Quick Action](./quick-action.md)

-Quick Action widget is a customizable quick action button on the map, with which selected actions are available *in just two clicks*.
+Quick Action widget is a customizable quick action button on the map, with which selected actions are available *in just two taps*.